 Are there ways to optimize water usage?

 Yes, fortunately, there is.
-One example is a system called iOPS that we have developed here at JBT.
+Our digital solution and service offering called OmniBlu that we have developed here at JBT.
 It uses collected real-time data to provide customers a better view of their operation, improving food safety and energy savings.
 It can, for instance, measure and document concentrations of cleaning chemicals, as well as cleaning water volume and temperature.
 That way, our customers can secure that they are following cleaning procedures and prevent potential bacterial growth issues while optimizing the use of water and detergents.

 Finally, what is the best about working with sustainability at JBT?